trolldbois/pytan/doc/rst/description.rst

      server itself, listens on port 444 but is also available via port 443.

-   * TaniumPy Python Package (`taniumpy <taniumpy#module-taniumpy>`_):
+   * TaniumPy Python Package (`taniumpy
-     A python package comprised of a set of python objects automatically generated from the WSDL file that describe the Tanium SOAP API.
+     <taniumpy.rst#module-taniumpy>`_): A python package comprised of
+     a set of python objects automatically generated from the WSDL file that describe the Tanium SOAP API.
 These python objects handle the serialization and deserialization of XML to and from the Tanium Server SOAP API.
 Located in ``lib/taniumpy``

-   * PyTan Python Package: (`pytan <pytan#module-pytan>`_): A python package that provides a set of methods to make interfacing with TaniumPy more human friendly.
+   * PyTan Python Package: (`pytan <pytan.rst#module-pytan>`_): A python package that provides a set of methods to make interfacing with TaniumPy more human friendly.
 Located in ``lib/pytan``

-   * PyTan Command Line Scripts: A set of command line scripts that utilize the PyTan Package (`pytan <pytan#module-pytan>`_) to make it easy for non-programmers to create/get/delete/ask/deploy objects via the Tanium Server SOAP API.
+   * PyTan Command Line Scripts: A set of command line scripts that utilize the PyTan Package (`pytan <pytan.rst#module-pytan>`_) to make it easy for non-programmers to create/get/delete/ask/deploy objects via the Tanium Server SOAP API.